 - Generating coupons at the point of sale based on the customer’s buying habits.

 - Detecting fraudulent behaviour before it affects your organisation.

-In a real-world setting, Big Data allows Facebook to analyse millions of feeds to determine what products I might be interested in so it can push related adds to me.
+In a real-world setting, Big Data allows Facebook to analyse millions of feeds to determine what products I might be interested in so it can push related adds to me – a personalised experience.

 I already predict that ‘personalisation’ will be the new CX battleground and the ability to plan, understand and react to individual Customer Journey Maps will be enabled through the analytics of big data.

 Businesses are already collating vast arrays of information about the customers through purchases, loyalty cards, CRM etc.

 In fact, we have never had this much data available.